Israel

 Why would Jesus turn water to wine, and what kind of wine did He make?
 Besides affirming His deity, what message did this unusual phenomenon send to Israel?
 Pastor Hollandsworth elaborates on the deeper meaning of this sign miracle with respect to Israel’s future restoration and kingdom inheritance, making connections to Noah, Melchizedek, the OT prophets, and the Last Supper.

 The Holy Spirit led Jesus into the wilderness to be tempted by the devil.
 What was the purpose of this?
-Pastor Hollandsworth shares six truths conveyed by Christ’s temptation, explains the nature of each temptation, and emphasizes the believer’s escape from temptation by following Christ’s example.
+Pastor Hollandsworth shares six truths demonstrated by Christ’s temptation, explains the nature of each temptation, and emphasizes the believer’s escape from temptation by following Christ’s example.